dgroomes/jackson-playground/README.md

 📚 Learning and exploring Jackson <https://github.com/FasterXML/jackson>.

 ## Description

+**NOTE**: This project was developed on macOS.
+It is for my own personal use.

 This project explores the Jackson (<https://github.com/FasterXML/jackson>) umbrella of serialization/deserialization libraries which are often a core component of a Java application that deals with JSON.
 For example, it illustrates how